Tencent/TNN/doc/en/development/profiling_en.md

 #### 1.1 Compile

-Please refer to [TNN Compile Document](../user/compile_en.md):Compile for Android/Armlinux, to check if the environment meets the requirements.
+Please refer to [TNN Compile Document](../user/compile_en.md):Compile for Android, to check if the environment meets the requirements.

 #### 1.2 Execute